Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Notes/Random Forest.md

 The random forest model is used for [[Classification|classification]] and builds upon [[Decision Trees|decision trees]].

 It takes random samples of the data and random samples of the features to use.
 From there, it creates multiple decision trees.
+It uses voting to select the most favourable category for the sample data.

+The reason to use this is to reduce bias.

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Notes/Random Forest|Random Forest]]**